T.I.: 2007–2009: Federal weapons conviction

-2010: 11 month sentence
+2010–2011: Probation violation and eleven-month sentence

 On September 1, 2010, T.I. and his wife Tiny were arrested for drug charges.
 The arrest for drug charges led to T.I. being sentenced on October 15, 2010, to 11 months in prison for violating the terms of his probation, specifically for possessing ecstasy, testing positive for opiates and associating with a convicted felon, namely his P$C cohort C-Rod.
 On October 25, the drug charges against T.I. were dropped.
 On November 1, T.I. reported back to the Forrest City Federal Facility to serve his 11-month sentence.
 His date of release was set to be September 29, 2011.
 On August 31, 2011, T.I. was released from Forrest City at 7:29 a.m. and sent to a community living facility to serve out the rest of his 11-month sentence.
 He then released a statement on Twitter saying: "The storm is over & da sun back out.
 IT'S OUR TIME TO SHINE SHAWTY!!!!!
 Welcome to the beginning of our Happy Ending!!!!"

+2011: Re-arrest over transportation dispute

-He was sent back to federal custody on September 1, less than 48 hours after his release due to a dispute involving T.I. taking a luxury bus from a prison in Arkansas to a halfway house facility in Atlanta.
-T.I.'s attorney, Steve Sadow, told the Associated Press that the Federal Bureau of Prisons has moved T.I. to a different facility and clarified that the dispute was not drug related.
+He was sent back to federal custody on September 1, less than 48 hours after his release, due to a dispute involving T.I. taking a luxury bus from a prison in Arkansas to a halfway house facility in Atlanta.
+T.I.'s attorney, Steven Sadow, told the Associated Press that the Federal Bureau of Prisons moved T.I. to a different facility and clarified that the dispute was not drug related.
 T.I. was later released from prison and was sent back to the halfway house, where he was released on September 29, at midnight.